lakal3/VGE/docs/vmodel.md

 ----

-<sup>1</sup> Assuming you are using a vertex shader.
-You could use the very latest real time rendering extensions or compute shaders to render 3D images.
+<b id="footnote1">1</b> Assuming you are using a vertex shader.
+You could use the very latest real time rendering extensions or compute shaders to render 3D images. [↩](#anchor1)